ThatsVie/atlas-web_back_end/ES6_promise/README.md

 # ES6 Promises

+This project covers the functionality and applications of ES6 Promises, focusing on understanding asynchronous operations in JavaScript.
+Various tasks implement and handle promises using methods like `.then()`, `.catch()`, and `Promise.allSettled()`, alongside employing `async/await` syntax.

 ### Learning Objectives

 ### Promises (how, why, and what)

+**How and What**: A Promise in JavaScript is an object representing the eventual completion or failure of an asynchronous operation.
+It provides a way to handle asynchronous operations by offering three states: pending, fulfilled, and rejected.

+**Why**: Promises simplify deferred and asynchronous computations, making it easier to manage complex code that depends on the successful execution of asynchronous operations.

+**Example from Task 0**: The function `getResponseFromAPI` demonstrates a basic Promise creation that doesn't resolve or reject, covering the core concept of a Promise as a placeholder for future data.

 ### How to use the then, resolve, catch methods

+**How**:

+`.then()` is used to schedule a callback to be executed when the Promise is resolved.

+`.catch()` is for scheduling a callback to handle the possibility of a rejected Promise.

+`resolve` is a method used within the executor function of a Promise to indicate successful completion.

+**Examples**:

+**Task 1** uses `.then()` and `resolve` to handle successful API simulation, returning a structured object upon success.

+**Task 2** uses both `.then()` and `.catch()` to handle different outcomes of a Promise.
+A resolved promise logs a successful message, while a rejection logs an error.

 ### How to use every method of the Promise object

+Every method of the Promise object includes `Promise.all()`, `Promise.race()`, `Promise.allSettled()`, and `Promise.any()`, among others, which handle different scenarios of promise resolution and rejection.

+**Examples**:

+**Task 6** uses `Promise.allSettled()` to handle multiple promises, showing how it resolves all given promises regardless of whether they are fulfilled or rejected, then processing results accordingly.

 ### Throw / Try

+**How and Why**: `try/catch` is used to handle exceptions synchronously.
+The `throw` keyword is used to throw custom errors, which can be caught and handled appropriately.

+**Examples**:

+**Task 8** shows `throw` within a function to handle division by zero, using `try/catch` within subsequent tasks to manage errors.

 ### The await operator

+**How and Why**: `await` is used to pause async function execution until a Promise is settled, simplifying the way asynchronous results are handled without blocking the main thread.

+**Examples**:

+**Task 10** covers using `await` to handle responses from `uploadPhoto` and `createUser` sequentially, simplifying the management of asynchronous calls within an `async` function.

 ### How to use an async function

+**How**: `async` functions enable writing promise-based behavior as though it were synchronous, but without blocking the main thread.
+Every `async` function returns a Promise implicitly, and the return value of the function is used to resolve this Promise.

+``Examples``:

+**Task 10** features an `async` function `asyncUploadUser` that shows how to handle operations that involve waiting for asynchronous operations like uploading a photo and creating a user.

 ## Task Overview